 Why You’ll Love This Recipe

-- You’ll only need 10 simple ingredients and around 45 minutes to make these easy matcha cookies!
+- You’ll only need 10 simple ingredients and an hour or less to make these easy matcha cookies!

 Ingredient Notes

-Here are some useful notes on the ingredients needed to make these chewy matcha cookies
+Here are useful notes on some of the ingredients needed to make these chewy matcha cookies

 - Unsalted butter: You’ll need 1 cup (two sticks) of unsalted butter.